FlavScents AInsights Entry for 2,4-Undecadienal (CAS: 13162-46-4)

 - United Kingdom: Aligns with EU regulations post-Brexit.

-- Asia: Approved for use in Japan and China, with specific limits varying by country.
+- Asia: Approved for use in Japan and China, with specific restrictions in ASEAN countries.

-- Latin America: Generally accepted in Brazil and MERCOSUR countries, subject to local regulations.
+- Latin America: Generally accepted, with specific guidelines in Brazil and MERCOSUR countries.

 Citation hooks: FEMA; EFSA; national authority publications